World AIDS Day: Statisticians Making a Difference

 CBAR statisticians evaluate drug risks and benefits, and design studies to understand, assess and address challenges.
 Their work includes evaluating antiretroviral drugs, which can manage HIV, and testing multi-drug regimens.
 This contributed to the current treatment guidelines for HIV patients as well as to the dramatic decrease in AIDS mortality worldwide.
 Additionally, data analysis has uncovered the potential of eliminating mother-to-child HIV transfer for those who have access to treatment.

-The United Nations recently recognized how statisticians are changing the world.
-They recognized how they have improved data tracking on factors that spread HIV/AIDS, leading to programs that significantly reduced it.
+The United Nations recognized how statisticians are changing the world, and recognized how they have improved data tracking on factors that spread HIV/AIDS, leading to programs that significantly reduced it.

 This is just one way statisticians are making a positive impact in the world every day.
 The demand for jobs in STEM is increasing, with statistics being one of the most rapidly growing STEM majors in the U.S., and data scientist currently listed as the top job in America.